aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ics-to-wordml/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert ICS to WORDML</h2>

+ICS (iCalendar) is a popular format used to store calendar information such as events, to-dos, and journal entries.
+It is widely used by many calendar applications such as Google Calendar, Apple Calendar, Microsoft Outlook, etc. WORDML (WordprocessingML) is an XML-based format used by Microsoft Word to store documents.
+It is a popular format for exchanging documents between different applications.
+Converting ICS to WORDML allows users to view and edit calendar information in Microsoft Word.

-For a Python developer, who is trying to add a ICS to WORDML conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
+<h2>How Aspose.Total Helps for ICS to WORDML Conversion</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that make it easy to automate the conversion process from ICS to WORDML using Python.
+It is a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
 Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word WORDML format.

+The [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) API provides a wide range of features to work with emails, such as loading and saving emails from various formats, creating and modifying emails, and converting emails to other formats.
+It also provides support for ICS format, allowing developers to easily load and save ICS files.
+The [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API provides a wide range of features to work with documents, such as loading and saving documents from various formats, creating and modifying documents, and converting documents to other formats.
+It also provides support for WORDML format, allowing developers to easily load and save WORDML files.

+By combining the features of both APIs, developers can easily automate the conversion process from ICS to WORDML using Python.
+This makes it easy for developers to add a ICS to WORDML conversion feature within their application.

 {{% /blocks/products/pf/feature-page-summary %}}